strapdata/elassandra-operator/docs/source/multi-dc.rst

 ExternalDNS
 -----------

-The ExternalDNS is used to automatically update your DNS zone and create an A record for the Cassandra broadcast IP addresses.
+The `ExternalDNS <https://github.com/kubernetes-sigs/external-dns>`_ is used to automatically update your DNS zone and create an A record for the Cassandra broadcast IP addresses.
+You can use it with a public or a private DNS zone.

 In the following setup, we will use a DNS zone hosted on Azure, but you can use any other DNS provider supported by External DNS.